Public App

 To use the Search tool: enter a search term, choose the period of time, and choose which platform you want to see posts from.
 Then, click the "See Search Results" button at the bottom of the menu on the left.

 The Search tool allows you to look at up to 50 pieces of content from the available platforms.
-Flipping between different platforms on the same search term allows you to gauge the discourse around a topic or name across the fringe internet.
-Users looking for more than 50 pieces of content at a time should use the Research Dashboard or Pro API.
+Flipping between different platforms on the same search term allows you to gauge the discourse around a topic or name across the internet.

 The Link Counter tool uses a search term to return a bar graph counting links in posts that contain the search term.